34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 The Australian swimwear company sells simple and sporty bathing suits that appeal to women worldwide.

-TRIANGL founders Erin Deering and Craig Ellis started this swimwear brand with $25,000 borrowed from friends, and in just three years they were making$45 million in annual sales.
+TRIANGL founders Erin Deering and Craig Ellis started this swimwear brand with $25,000 borrowed from friends, and in just three years they were making $45 million in annual sales.

-The Australian swimwear brand TRIANGL has over 2.4 million Instagram followers, and its products are so trendy that celebrities as famous as Miley Cyrus and Kim Kardashian have been spotted wearing them.
+Again, the path to ecommerce success is often paved by a strong social media presence.
+With over 2.4 million Instagram followers, TRIANGL’s products are so trendy that celebrities like Miley Cyrus and Kim Kardashian have been spotted wearing them.

 And with an Instagram feed on many of its product pages, visitors are able to see that TRIANGL apparel looks good on regular people, too.